How to Slim Down an Overweight Cat

 3. Make Your Cat Work for Food

-It won't hurt your cat to work a little to enjoy a bowl of food.
+Working a little to enjoy a bowl of food won't hurt your cat.
 Cats are natural-born hunters, so move your cat's food bowl to a new location every time you feed.
-Keep kitty guessing and hunting for food.
-It's a beautiful way to encourage exercise as your cat hunts your home for dinner.
+Keep your kitty guessing and hunting for food.

 4. Encourage Energy Bursts

 Just like lions and tigers, a cat is designed for short energy bursts.
 The majority of the time, the cat will spend napping.
-It would be best if you encouraged the temporary energy boosts with play sessions throughout the day.
+It would be best if you encouraged the temporary energy boosts with play sessions throughout the day to burn calories and achieve gradual weight loss.

 New call-to-action